dejay22kar/jay22kar/the-other-writing/invisible.md

 <h1 style="text-align: center;">Invisible</h1>

 I was 15.
 I had this new feeling.
+Well, not new, I experienced it even before when I was a bit younger, but now it felt very concrete and very sure, like the last stage of cancer - sort of irrecoverable.
+So yes, I had this feeling.
 Very unsettling, uncomfortable, didn't know what to call it, how to describe it.
 It was there when I was alone and it was also there when I was part of people standing in a circle having chips and chatting.
 Somehow this feeling always made me feel different, separating me from others.

 That year was the first winter I felt.
 As if, there was no winter for the first 14 years of my life.
 I remember my dry knuckles and the Nivea cream and its very diffusive smell, the full shirt and the earmuffs I wore.
 The only time when I felt warm and comfortable was when I pressed that huge round power button on the CPU, and the monitor turned on with a Lamborghini wallpaper and I played NFS Most Wanted on my computer even though it lagged, lagged as the government.